andrevidela/Research-report/Thesis/index.md

    printLn list2
 ```

 This program typechecks, even if we are using a linear function in an unrestricted setting.
-If the update was performed we should expect the output to be:
+If the update was performed naively we should expect the output to be:

 ```haskell
 > [2, 3, 4]